jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 # 13 - Functional Language Features: Iterators and Closures

-In this chapter we will cover _closures_, which are a function-like construct you can store in a variable or pass as a parameter and _iterators_ which are used for iterating over a collection of items.
+In this chapter we will cover _closures_, which are a like functions you can assign to variables or pass around as parameters.
+We'll also learn about _iterators_ which are used for iterating over a collection of items.

 ## 13.1 - Closures: Anonymous Functions that Capture Their Environment

-A closure is basically a function that can access variables in the enclosing scope.
-If you're a JavaScript programmer, you use closures all the time even if you don't know them by that name.
-You can store a closure in a variable or pass it as a parameter.
+A closure is essentially a function that can access variables in the enclosing scope.
+You can store a closure in a variable or pass it as a parameter.If you're a JavaScript programmer, you're no doubt very familiar with closures.

 ### Capturing the Environment with Closures

 Here's the scenario that we're going to use for this section, taken directly from the original "The Rust Programming Language": Every so often, our t-shirt company gives away an exclusive, limited-edition shirt to someone on our mailing list as a promotion.
 People on the mailing list can optionally add their favorite color to their profile.
 If the person chosen for a free shirt has their favorite color set, they get that color shirt.
 If the person hasn't specified a favorite color, they get whatever color the company currently has the most of.

-We'll implement this using an `enum ShirtColor` for the color of the shirt, and we'll use a `Vec<ShirtColor>` to represent stock.
+We'll implement this using an `enum ShirtColor` for the color of the shirt, and we'll use a `Vec<ShirtColor>` to represent stock - each item in the vector represents a t-shirt.
 We'll define a `giveaway` method on `Inventory` to figure out which shirt to give a customer:

 ```rust title="src/main.rs"
 #[derive(Debug, PartialEq, Copy, Clone)]